cloud-gov/cg-site/content/ops/contingency-plan.md

 * Testing/restore of RDS backups
 * Alternate processing (inherit from AWS mostly, refer to availability zones)
 * Telecommunications practices Appendix C-2 and C-3 (inherit a lot from AWS)

+---

+## Updating this contingency plan

+At least once a year the cloud.gov team will review this contingency plan and update it as needed.

+---

 ## How this document works